Lyubov Panchenko: Education and artistic career

 Panchenko worked at the Design and Engineering Technological Institute as a fashion designer and at the Republican House of Models.
-At that time, her bright talent flourished: she created a series of watercolors, clothing models, embroidery patterns, graphic screensavers for books, paintings.
-Many of her embroidery works were showcased in the magazine "Soviet Woman".
+At that time, her bright talent flourished: she created a series of watercolours, clothing models, embroidery patterns, graphic screensavers for books, and paintings.
+Many of her embroidery works were showcased in Soviet Woman.

-She was known to have defended the Ukrainian language and culture.
-She painted pysanka Easter eggs, embroidered national costumes for choirs, and raised money to help political prisoners serving sentences for "anti-Soviet agitation and propaganda."
-With her participation, the tradition of koliadka caroling and vertep nativity scenes was revived in Kyiv.
+Panchenko defended the Ukrainian language and culture.
+She wrote pysanky (Ukrainian Easter eggs), embroidered Ukrainian national costumes for choirs, and raised money to help political prisoners serving sentences for "anti-Soviet agitation and propaganda".
+With her participation, the tradition of koliada (caroling) and the vertep nativity plays was revived in Kyiv.

 Panchenko was awarded the Vasyl Stus Prize in 2001.
 Because of the evident Ukrainian folk inspirations in her work, she never had an exhibition during the Soviet era.
 She relied financially on her fashion work and embroidery.

-Panchenko died in the town of Bucha on 30 April 2022, at the age of 84.
-It was reported that she died of starvation caused by the 2022 Russian invasion of Ukraine.

-Exhibitions
+Death

+During the Battle of Bucha, which occurred early on during the Russian invasion of Ukraine, Panchenko was forced to remain inside her house for a month without food.
+After Russian troops left the city, she was taken to a hospital in Kyiv, where for nearly a month doctors tried to save her life.
+She never recovered and died there on 30 April 2022, at the age of 84.

+Exhibited works

 In 2008, the National Museum of Literature of Ukraine exhibited the anniversary exhibition of Lyubov Panchenko.
 Yevhen Sverstiuk, a human rights activist and poet at the time, remarked: “These works clearly bear the stamp of genius.
 She lives in her world, she opens this world to us."